Accreditation Process, Policies and Procedures (AP3), fourth edition

 The role of accreditation, accreditation terms, Committee on Accreditation, Office for Accreditation, confidentiality and conflicts of interest, accreditation status categories and procedures, types of reviews, and program reporting requirements.

-Purpose of the Program Presentation (PP), Plan for the PP, PP format requirements, suggested evidence for meeting the Standards for Accreditaiton, and PP development timeline.
+Purpose of the Self-Study (SS), Plan for the SS, SS format requirements, suggested evidence for meeting the Standards for Accreditation, and SS development timeline.

 Role and responsibilities of External Review Panel (ERP) and ERP Chair, composition of the ERP, exit briefing, ERP report, and timeline for site visit and ERP report.